aidanbudd/course_EMBO_at_TGAC_PPI_Sep2015/trainingMaterial/holgerDinkel/linear_motifs/index.md

     1. How many annotated sites/residues do you find?
 Which sites have information from multiple references? <!--- 8 out of 11 -->
     2. How many are annotated as *high throughput experiments*? <!--- 4 -->
     3. What information is given on the surface accessibility of the annotated residues?
-    4. (Optional) later during this course, when you've learned to use a 3D-viewer, use it to visualize the structure of ([1NW9](http://www.rcsb.org/pdb/explore/explore.do?structureId=1NW9)) and try to highlight the individual phosphorylatable residues and investigate their surface accessibility.
+    4. (OPTIONAL) later during this course, when you've learned to use a 3D-viewer, use it to visualize the structure of ([1NW9](http://www.rcsb.org/pdb/explore/explore.do?structureId=1NW9)) and try to highlight the individual phosphorylatable residues and investigate their surface accessibility.

 1. Query Phospho.ELM for phosphorylation sites of protein '*Cyclin dependent kinase inhibitor 1B*' (use the accession P46527)
     1. How many phosphorylation sites are annotated for this protein? <!--- 10 -->